 The introduction of the neonicotinoid class of insecticides in the 1990s brought new features to improve sustainability and to reduce the environmental impact of insecticides in agriculture.
-Neonicotinoids marketed by Bayer include: imidacloprid, clothianidin (seed treatment only) and thiacloprid.
-These neonicotinoids fall into two sub-classes: nitrosubstituted (imidacloprid & clothianidin) and cyano-substituted (thiacloprid).
-Thiacloprid has very low toxicity to bees and does not require many of the mitigation measures.
+Neonicotinoids marketed by Bayer include: imidacloprid, clothianidin (seed treatment only), thiacloprid and acetamiprid.
+These neonicotinoids fall into two sub-classes: nitro-substituted (imidacloprid and clothianidin) and cyano-substituted (thiacloprid and acetamiprid).
+Thiacloprid and acetamiprid have very low toxicity to bees and do not require many of the mitigation measures.